News

 SGR online conference and AGM

 From the war in Ukraine to the climate emergency, from economic crises to disruptive technologies, the world is confronted by what many are calling the 'polycrisis'.
-This event will offer analysis of false solutions and where we should really look for hope.
+This event offered analysis of false solutions and where we should really look for hope.

 Publications